AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/index.md

 ### 3. View the generated image

-Open the URL in your browser to see the image you generated with Firefly Services 🎉
+Open the URL in your browser to see the image you generated with Firefly 🎉

 ### 4. Next steps